 I hate to see the mountain of clothes in the hamper.
 I do one load of laundry every night.
 Though laundry takes hours from start to finish, it really doesn’t bother me.

 It’s much easier to fold and put away one load of laundry each day.
-If you don’t have enough dirty clothes to wash, that’s fine, wash them next day.
+If you don’t have enough dirty clothes to wash, that’s fine, wash them the next day.
 It’s a cleaning habit to help you save time, not spending an entire day to do the washing, drying and folding the entire week’s clothes.

 I usually throw a load in the washer before I take shower.
 After the shower, I transfer them to the dryer.
-I take about ten minutes to fold and put them away next morning.
+I take about ten minutes to fold and put them away the next morning.

 I think it’s the most efficient way for me to tackle the pile of laundry.
 I would rather spend a little time each day to do the laundry than doing 5 to 6 loads of laundry once a week.
 This habit helps me save a lot of time and keep my home clean and organized.